YarnSpinnerTool/YarnSpinner-Rust/docs/src/working_with_yarn_slinger/yarn_files/running_examples.md

     commands.spawn(dialogue_runner);
 }
 ```
-Don't worry, we will look at what this code does in detail later.
+Don't worry, we will look at what this code does in detail later, in the chapter [Bevy Plugin / Setup](../bevy_plugin/setup.md).
 For now, just treat it as something
 that runs your Yarn files.

 Finally, add your Yarn files to the assets.
 Inside the folder `assets/dialogue`, add a file named `example.yarn` with the content